bletcher/tempView/docs/raw_data.md

 plotCurveHover(dtHOUR, dtHOUR_params_pred, timeSeriesHover)
 ```

-*add capability to add days to the graph by clicking*
+*Add capability to add days to the graph by clicking*

 ---